Skip to main content

 Also for: Stadia, Windows, Xbox One

-After a brief playable prologue depicting the assassination of Arno’s father, we rejoin him years later as a carefree young playboy.
+After a brief playable prologue depicting the assassination of Arno’s father, we rejoin him years later as a carefree young stud.
 He has become the ward of the distinguished François de la Serre and is romantically involved with de la Serre’s daughter, Élise.
 It’s late 18th-century Paris, and the French Revolution is looming.

 From a world-building perspective, Unity is magnificent.
 Revolutionary Paris feels alive in a way few Assassin’s Creed settings ever have.
-Crowded streets swarm with starving, furious citizens demanding blood, while cafés echo with “La Marseillaise” and other revolutionary hymns.
+Crowded streets swarm with sarving, furious citizens demanding blood, while cafés echo with “La Marseillaise” and other revolutionary hymns.
 Each district has its own identity, and landmarks like the Bastille and the Louvre are brought to life with loving detail, supported by an informative and entertaining database.

 The game also introduces light RPG elements.
 Gear upgrades affect combat efficiency, and experience points unlock skills that nudge your playstyle toward stealth or aggression.
 Weapon classes offer some variety, and while the system feels rudimentary by modern standards, it represents an important step toward the deeper leveling mechanics introduced in later entries.

+So far, all's well.
 In many ways, however, Unity also retreats to the series’ core structure.
 You’re confined to a single city, traversing it on foot via parkour that looks spectacular but often feels unreliable.
 While climbing and descending have been streamlined, automated movement frequently clashes with player intent, especially in dense environments.

 Without tight mission design, the game’s underlying systems simply aren’t strong enough to carry themselves.
-The optional co-op missions exist, but I never touched them — I’m unapologetically a single-player purist.
+The optional co-op missions exist, but I never touched them, I’m unapologetically a single-player purist.

 The bloated map says it all: an overwhelming clutter of icons layered atop one another like spilled Lego bricks.
-At one point, I genuinely lost track of the main mission marker beneath the sheer weight of collectibles and filler objectives.
+At one point, I lost track of the main mission marker beneath the sheer weight of collectibles and filler objectives.
 I had to toggle through the map markers to eventually find my target.

-Combat, meanwhile, feels oddly unresponsive.
+Combat, meanwhile, feels unresponsive.
 Arno often moves with frustrating delay, stumbling through crowds and failing to react with the precision expected of an elite assassin.
-Despite his acrobatic animations, direct control feels sluggish, making Unity one of the hardest entries in the series — often for the wrong reasons.
+Despite his acrobatic animations, direct control feels sluggish, making Unity one of the hardest entries in the series, often for the wrong reasons.
 Some assassinations are overly unforgiving, with alarm bells everywhere, droves of enemy guards patrolling the premises, and no mid-mission checkpoints.

 That’s why Black Flag remains my favorite entry — it dared to reinvent itself.
 Unity doesn’t.
 And without meaningful innovation, the revolutionary spirit it depicts never quite reaches the player’s hands.